Mortgage Contracts and Underwater Default: Perpetual Contracts: Optimal Stopping Problems and Option Values

 Here, $W$ is a $\qprob$-Brownian motion and $ \sigma >0$ is the constant volatility parameter.
 Next, we make precise our behavioral/structural assumptions, as subtleties arise in the use of risk-neutral pricing for mortgage backed securities which, though common in the literature (c.f. \cite{kau1995valuation, kalotay2004option, chen2009value, de2010optimal, MR3534469} amongst many others), should be made explicit.
 Of particular note, in contrast to \cite{campbell2003household, campbell2015model, mei2019improving} we take the bank's perspective on issuing the contract, and do not directly model the homeowner's behavior, except as we will see, through the assumptions implicit in the bank's worst case approach.

-First, the bank assumes that upon termination of the mortgage at a (potentially random) time $\tau$, the borrower will do what is locally worst for the bank.
-More precisely, if the borrower prepays the bank receives $\B_\tau$, the remaining balance plus any prepayment penalties (for whichever contract is being used).
-If the borrower defaults, the bank receives $H_\tau$, the house value.\footnote{In Section \ref{SS:foreclosure} we account for foreclosure costs, which significantly reduce the amount the bank receives upon default.
-Indeed, foreclosure can take up to $3$ years (\cite{NY_Foreclosure}), with total costs (due to maintenance, marketing and discounted ``fire sale'' pricing) approaching $35-40\%$ of the home value: see \cite{ambrose1996cost, hatcher2006foreclosure, campbell2011forced, andersson2014loss}.} Therefore, taking a worst-case perspective, the bank assumes it will receive $\min\bra{H_\tau,\B_\tau}$ with prepayment when $\B_\tau< H_\tau$ and default when $H_\tau\leq \B_\tau$.
+The bank recognizes that borrowers may prepay or default at both strategic and non-strategic times, with non-strategic times corresponding to turnover (i.e prepayment/default due to income loss, job relocation, death, divorce, etc.).
+However, at both non-strategic and strategic times, the bank assumes the borrower will do what is worst for the bank.
+More precisely, we set $\tau_{to}$ as the turnover time, and assume $\tau_{to}$ has constant $\filt^W$ intensity $\lambda$.\footnote{Technically, $\tau_{t0}$ is the first jump time of an independent Poisson process $N_{to}$ with rate $\lambda$, also defined on $\basisq$.
+Then, the filtration $\filt$ is generated by $W$ and the process $t\to 1_{\tau_{to}\geq t}$.} Next, we set $\tau$ as a strategic default time (i.e. $\tau$ is a $\filt^W$ stopping time).
+At both $\tau_{to}$ and $\tau$ the bank assumes the borrower will do what is worst for the bank.
+If the borrower prepays the bank receives the remaining balance (for whichever contract is being used).
+If the borrower defaults, the bank receives the house value.\footnote{In Section \ref{SS:foreclosure} we account for foreclosure costs, which significantly reduce the amount the bank receives upon default.
+Indeed, foreclosure can take up to $3$ years (\cite{NY_Foreclosure}), with total costs (due to maintenance, marketing and discounted ``fire sale'' pricing) approaching $35-40\%$ of the home value: see \cite{ambrose1996cost, hatcher2006foreclosure, campbell2011forced, andersson2014loss}.} Therefore, taking a worst-case perspective, the bank assumes it will receive $\min\bra{H,\B}$ with prepayment when $\B< H$ and default when $H\leq \B$.

-Second, we assume the bank has access to a liquid market which trades in $H$ and $r$, and uses $\qprob$ as a risk-neutral pricing measure.
-Furthermore, the bank assumes the borrower will do what is globally worst, and values the mortgage by minimizing the expected discounted payoff over all termination (stopping) times.
+Continuing, we assume the bank has access to a liquid market which trades in $H$ and a money market account with rate $r$, and uses $\qprob$ as a risk-neutral pricing measure.
+We stress that we are not assuming a liquid market for the borrower's home price.
+Rather, the liquid market is for the home price index, and our assumption is that the borrower's home price is well-approximated by the index level.
+Furthermore, the bank assumes the borrower will do what is strategically worst, and values the mortgage by minimizing the expected discounted payoff over all termination (stopping) times.

 Importantly, we do not examine the borrower's rationale for prepaying (i.e. refinancing versus selling) or defaulting.
 However, in the absence of frictions (e.g. foreclosure costs, refinancing costs, moving costs), there is a direct connection between the bank applying a worst case analysis, and assuming the borrower is a financial optimizer.
 By contrast, when incorporating frictions such as foreclosure costs for the bank (see Section \ref{SS:foreclosure}), this connection is not as strong, as these costs do not factor into a homeowner's decision to default.